-Given that lifestyle interventions, healthy eating, and regular physical activity, are the mainstay of therapy for NAFLD, Monica Konerman MD MSc, is investigating ways to optimize these behaviors for patients.
+Given that lifestyle interventions, healthy eating, and regular physical activity, are the mainstay of therapy for NAFLD, Monica Tincopa, MD, MSc is investigating ways to optimize these behaviors for patients.
 She has worked closely with the University of Michigan Metabolic Fitness program to investigate the benefits of structured lifestyle programs for patients with NAFLD.
 This work demonstrated the multiple positive benefits from an overall metabolic and liver-related standpoint for patients who complete the program, particularly among those who are able to achieve at least 5% weight loss.
-Dr. Konerman has also collaborated with University of Michigan Endocrinology and Bariatric Surgery to investigate the benefits and long term outcomes of bariatric surgery in NAFLD and non-alcoholic steatohepatitis (NASH).
+Dr. Tincopa has also collaborated with University of Michigan Endocrinology and Bariatric Surgery to investigate the benefits and long term outcomes of bariatric surgery in NAFLD and non-alcoholic steatohepatitis (NASH).
 This multidisciplinary research effort has highlighted the important role of bariatric surgery as an effective treatment option for patients with severe obesity, particularly in terms of high rates of resolution of NASH.
-Given the significant public health burden of NAFLD, Dr. Konerman established a dedicated NAFLD clinic that focuses on lifestyle interventions, multidisciplinary treatment of NAFLD including on site dieticians, and incorporation of clinical research trials including multiple pharmacologic agents.
+Given the significant public health burden of NAFLD, Dr. Tincopa established a dedicated NAFLD clinic that focuses on lifestyle interventions, multidisciplinary treatment of NAFLD including on site dietitians, and incorporation of clinical research trials including multiple pharmacologic agents.

 Hepatitis C Research

 Our groundbreaking research into hepatitis C led to new all-oral drug regimens, with significantly reduced side effects and more than 95% cure rates for most patients with hepatitis C.

 Dr. Lok is continuing her efforts to investigate new combinations of DAAs for patients who failed earlier DAAs, as well as the impact of DAA therapy on patient-reported outcomes.
 She and Dr. Fontana are also studying the long-term outcome of patients who achieved sustained virologic response, particularly those who had cirrhosis prior to a cure.